This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The path heading north goes to the Pearl Brewery complex, which is filled with some of the city’s trendiest stores, bars, and restaurants.

 The Pearl Complex was the most recommended thing for us to do in San Antonio apart from the Alamo and River Walk.

-The Mission Reach of the San Antonio River Walk
+Attractions on The Mission Reach of the San Antonio River Walk

 South of downtown the trail will take you down the eight-mile Mission Reach to the four sister Spanish colonial missions, Concepcion, San Jose, San Juan, and Espada.

 These missions have earned UNESCO World Heritage status.

 This part of the river walk is the nation’s largest urban ecosystem restoration and will give you access to miles of additional hiking and bike trails.